Mr. Madras: Plot

-Aruna Arunachalam is an estate owner in Ooty who is in trouble with Thiruttani, who keeps illegally some hectares of her estate.
+Aruna Arunachalam is an estate owner in Ooty who is in trouble with Thiruttani, who illegally keeps some hectares of her estate.
 Murugan won the Mr. Madras award and also worked as a model.
 His mother advised him to find a decent job.
 He is later appointed by Aruna to protect her, and she promises to keep him permanently.
 Aruna has two granddaughters: Meera and Devi.
 Murugan investigates in Thiruttani's area and he finds Ganja plantation happening in there.
 Murugan then shows the proof to the police and they arrest Thiruttani.
 Although Murugan accomplishes his mission, Aruna dismisses him.
 So Murugan takes challenge to continue to work here.
 Murugan makes things rough on Aruna's family.
 Murugan's mother is worried about her son, so she comes there and faints after seeing Aruna.
 Murugan's mother is actually Aruna's daughter.
 In the past Murugan's mother married a poor laborer and Aruna didn't accept it.
 Meera and Devi fall in love with Murugan.
 Murugan makes a big drama to reduce Aruna's ego.
 In the meantime, Thiruttani escapes from jail and kidnaps Aruna.
 Murugan saves his grandmother and Aruna apologizes to her daughter.